 Earthsong promotes the re-evaluation of society’s approach to health through herbal medicine and supports projects that help regenerate biodiversity, protect our climate and grow nutritious food.
 We are passionate about giving children the opportunity and benefits of a lifelong love of music making through inclusive, quality music education.

 The Earthsong Foundation is based in the Southwest of England.

-Since 2019 our grants have been given through our donor advised fund at The Charity Service.
+Prior to becoming a registered Charity the Earthsong Foundation gave grants through a donor advised fund at The Charity Service.